-One: We recognize that these people, despite their bad actions, still have the light of humanity in them, even if it is dim or almost non-existent.
+We recognize that these people, despite their bad actions, still have the light of humanity in them.
+This light always remains, even if it is dim or almost non-existent.

-Two: We speak the truth in love and do not allow them to violate our boundaries and, if it is appropriate to address this, other people’s boundaries.
-(We can’t be the ultimate protector of the boundaries of other adults.)
+And we speak the truth in love and do not allow them to violate our boundaries.
+And if it is appropriate to address this, we do not allow them to violate other people’s boundaries.
+(No one can be the ultimate protector of an adult person’s boundaries.)

 Speaking the truth in love means we recognize the good in them as much as we can, and we also critique harmful behavior when appropriate.

-For example, it is not really possible or necessary for us to critique the harmful and stupid behavior of the bad driver who cuts us off in traffic, but it is often necessary in many other cases, especially with people we are in direct contact with daily.
+For example, it is not really possible or necessary for us to critique the harmful and stupid behavior of the bad driver who cuts us off in traffic.
+However, it is often necessary for us to do so in other cases, especially with people we are in direct contact with daily.

-Three: As long as it is respectful to ourselves, we hold out hope people can change, and when it comes time to cut ties, we do so in a way that does not add more cruelty, stupidity, and horribleness to the situation.
+As long as it is respectful to ourselves, we hold out hope people can change.
+When it comes time to cut ties, we do so in a way that does not add more cruelty, stupidity, and horribleness to the situation.

 Treating people with dignity is one of the best ways we show love to other people.
 Sometimes love praises.
-Sometimes it critiques.
+And sometimes it critiques.
 Sometimes it stays and hopes.
-Sometimes it walks away with wisdom.
+And sometimes it walks away with wisdom.